Rome Attractions

 The concert starts at 8.30 am.
 Arrive at least 15 minutes in advance, keeping the security check in mind.

-Entry to the Church once the concert starts will not be allowed.
+Entry into the Church once the concert starts will not be allowed.

 “La Traviata” is generally performed in its original language, Italian.
 However, some productions may offer subtitles or translations for the audience.